NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 Note that the folder of interest to this demonstration is:
 + `examples/demo2/`: this contains the necessary simulation script

-## Theoretical Motivation: Cables and Compartments
+## Theoretical Motivation: Nodes, Compartments, and Cables
 At its core, part of ngc-learn's fundamental design is inspired by (neural)
 <a href="http://www.scholarpedia.org/article/Neuronal_cable_theory">cable theory </a>,
 where neurons, arranged in complex connectivity structures, are viewed as